Refinery29 Loves: Everything To See & Shop In October

 Welcome to Refinery29 Loves, the monthly news bulletin where you’ll find the best things to shop and see in fashion and beauty right now.

 Just because the dark evenings have arrived doesn’t mean we need to be picking Halloween costumes just yet.
-The recent spring/summer 2025 shows may have had brighter days in mind but the layering, structured outerwear, and bold prints we saw on the runways in New York, London, Milan, and Paris work just as well for fall.
+The recent spring/summer 2025 shows may have had brighter days in mind but the layering, structured outerwear and bold prints we saw on the runways in New York, London, Milan and Paris work just as well for autumn.

 If all that isn’t enough inspiration for the season ahead, we’ve got plenty of new launches on our radar which are sparking our imagination this October.
 To find out all the latest beauty products and fashion collections catching our attention, click through the slideshow ahead…